cxd/wave_weather_data_python/README.md

 Comparison of the models suggest __Model 4__ performs best on predicting the target variables than the other models.
 ​
 In general applications of modelling wave buoy data from time series include providing predictions for energy produced by waves, as well as estimates of near shore surges during extreme weather events.

+## Modelling with 7-Day Lags - Example Notebook

+The time series lags for t-7 to t-1 days was preprocessed with a Daubechies wavelet decomposition.
+This approach produced a model that out performed the __Model 4__ in predicting all six target variables for time t.
+The notebook for this model is found at [Feature Engineering Wave Buoy Data with Wavelets](https://colab.research.google.com/drive/1HE7ecPC5hw_AYyVvkElPqR_tvEsnHiX5).

+While the wavelet decomposition is very effective, it would be of interest to experiment with a network architecture that is able to learn the decomposition directly from the input sequence.
+For this purpose the next steps are to experiment with a CNN architecture using the number of filters to determine the number of decomposition coefficients.
+This may require several parallel layers with different filter sizes.